Research.

 post-image

-We provide novel evidence from a field experiment on the significance of fairness considerations in tax compliance.
-Our evidence reveals that households demonstrate greater willingness to pay taxes when they perceive that other households are also contributing their fair share.
+We present novel evidence from a field experiment highlighting the importance of fairness in tax compliance.
+Our findings show that households are more willing to pay taxes when they believe other households are also contributing their fair share.

 Nathan, B.; Perez-Truglia, R. and Zentner, A. (2023).
 Paying Your Fair Share: Perceived Fairness and Tax Compliance.
 NBER Working Paper No. 32588.